Anthony Davis bruises back in Lakers' 117-87 win over Knicks - WHIZ News

 Knicks: Former Lakers forward Reggie Bullock started in place of Marcus Morris and scored seven points in 27 minutes.
 Morris sat out with a sore neck. … Portis had two points on 1-of-5 shooting in six minutes.

-Lakers: James thought about sitting out after fighting an illness all day, but elected to play. … Avery Bradley scored 12 points despite sitting out the end of Sunday’s game with an ankle injury.
+Lakers: James thought about sitting out after feeling sick all day, but elected to play. … Avery Bradley scored 12 points despite sitting out the end of Sunday’s game with an ankle injury.
 Bradley had no swelling and didn’t need to miss a game, he said. … The Lakers didn’t win their 30th game last season until Feb.
 27, when they were 30-31.

 UP NEXT